HGARgG-0710/math-expressions.js/README.md

 <!-- TODO: this is temporary, after having added more beautiful things to the 1.0, pray make this more full... -->
-Amongst those: very handy utilities, basic statistics, collections, abstract objects, multi-dimensional arrays, equation parsing, unlimited types and macros for elementary representations of powerful in-program types based off native JavaScript Objects;
+Amongst those: very handy utilities, basic statistics, collections, abstract objects, multi-dimensional arrays, equation parsing, unlimited types and highly configurable macros for elementary representations of powerful in-program types based off native JavaScript Objects;

 <!-- * About the compatibility changes: -->